How to Grill Ribs That Are as Amazing as a BBQ Joint

 Here’s the real secret to how to grill ribs: Cook them over indirect heat, and give them time.
 This lets the connective tissue melt away, leaving you with perfectly tender, toothsome ribs.
 If you cook them too quickly, over high heat, the meat can turn out chewy and tough.

 Taste of Home

 First, preheat a clean grill to medium heat (about 200°F), then oil the grill.
 By the way, this is how to best clean your grill.

 Place the ribs right on the grill, using tongs to maneuver them into place.
 Grill, covered, over indirect medium heat for 30 minutes on each side.

 After the first hour, move the ribs to direct medium heat and cook 20-40 minutes longer, or until the pork is tender (more on this in a minute).

 Occasionally, turn and baste with the reserved marinade (or barbecue sauce, if you prefer).

 Test Kitchen Tip: Once you start to baste with the sauce, keep a watchful eye on it in case the sugars start to caramelize (brown) quickly.
 You’d hate to burn the ribs now after all your preparations up to this point.
 This is why we wait to baste until the end of the cooking time.

 By now, you’ve certainly built up an appetite.
-To serve the ribs, you’ll want to split them up into manageable portions.
+After letting your ribs rest for 10 to 15 minutes, you’ll want to split them up into manageable portions.
 Using a sharp chef’s knife, carefully cut them into two-bone sections.
 Make the cuts as close to the bone as possible so there’s a lot of meat on each one.
-Serve with more barbecue sauce, corn on the cob, big glasses of lemonade and a fistful of napkins for everyone.